Open-EO/openeo-udf-python-to-r/README.md

 **Example:**

-This loads a trained model object from an URL in `udf_setup` and makes it available for prediction in `udf_chunked`.
+This loads a trained ML model object from an URL in `udf_setup` and makes it available for prediction in `udf_chunked`.
+This is important as loading the ML model in udf_chunked may download the model very often, usually thousands of times and as such the computation gets very slow.

 ```r
 model <- NULL